loda-lang/loda-programs/README.md

 LODA is a minimalistic assembly language that is used as computational model.
 It is key characteristics are:

-* the LODA lnuage is **not** Turing-complete,
+* The LODA language is **not** Turing-complete.
-* all LODA programs are guaranteed to halt on every input,
+* All LODA programs are guaranteed to halt on every input.
-* it is more expressive that primitive-recursive functions.
+* LODA is more expressive that primitive-recursive functions.

 The expressive power of LODA can be summarized as: